joharha5581/sep10-freedom-project/blog/entry03.md

 ##### Professionalism

 I made sure my writing was, clear, formal, and appropriate for grammer and made sure the structure was easy to follow,.
-I stayed focused, worked responsibly, and kept myt work organized so that it looks professional when I upload it.
+I stayed focused, worked responsibly, and kept my work organized so that it looks professional when I upload it.